COP28 President calls for ambitious climate action at Arctic Circle Assembly

 COP28 has set a global goal of tripling renewable energy capacity by 2030.

-“We are making progress,” Dr. Al Jaber said, “85 percent of the world’s economies have endorsed our goal of tripling renewable energy and doubling energy efficiency by 2030.”
+“We are making progress,” Dr. Al Jaber said, “85% of the world’s economies have endorsed our goal of tripling renewable energy and doubling energy efficiency by 2030.”

-The COP28 President also called for a “massive scale-up in climate finance,” including delivering on the US$100 billion pledge to developing nations, recharging the Green Climate Fund, doubling adaptation finance and operationalising loss and damage funds.
-He also stressed the importance of multilateral development bank reform to make climate finance more available, accessible, and affordable and for market mechanisms to incentivise more private-sector finance.
+The COP28 President also called for a “massive scale-up in climate finance,” including delivering on the $100 billion pledge to developing nations, recharging the Green Climate Fund, doubling adaptation finance and operationalizing loss and damage funds.
+He also stressed the importance of multilateral development bank reform to make climate finance more available, accessible, and affordable and for market mechanisms to incentivize more private-sector finance.

 “At the heart of all our efforts on climate action is our collective goal of protecting people, lives, and livelihoods,” said Dr. Al Jaber “That’s why we have put health, food and nature at the forefront of the COP28 agenda.”